seriously, don't take it too seriously

 I've long been a senior strategist in the Voluntary and Community Sector (read: Charities & not-for-personal-profit organisations) in the UK, with particular emphasis on improving wellbeing for our beneficiaries/ service users/ clients/ customers = people who we try to help.

-And, I'm privileged to also be the Chair of Home-Start Surrey Heath, an excellent charity supporting families with children under five, in Camberley and surrounds.
+And, I’m privileged to have been the Chair of Home-Start Surrey Heath, an excellent charity supporting families with children under five, in Camberley and surrounds, and now a trustee of Swarthmore Care Home in Gerrards Cross in Buckinghamshire.

 Of course, with all this part-time, partial-retirement, lazing about in the garden is also easily enough for me, with a fair-sized garden in Bracknell, south of the Thames.